gaia/chain-registry-query/README.md

 **optional**:
 -   `-h, --help`            show this help message and exit
 -   `--max_results MAX_RESULTS`       the maximum number of results to display (still tests all results)
--   `--polkachu`            use the polkachu API instead of the registry
+-   `--polkachu`            use the polkachu API instead of the registry (alternate source of persistent peers)
--   `--no_fileout`          do not write successful seeds and persistent_peers results to a file
+-   `--no_fileout`          do not create a file with successful seeds and persistent_peers results (ready to paste in config.toml)

 ### To install
 `pip install -r requirements.txt`